voidauth/voidauth/docs/Getting-Started.md

 | APP_COLOR | `#906bc7` | Theme color, rgb format; ex. #xxyyzz | | ✅ |
 | CONTACT_EMAIL | | The email address used for 'Contact' links, which are shown on most end-user pages if this is set. | | |

-#### DB Settings
+#### Database Settings
 When using the `sqlite` database adapter type, no additional database connection variables are required.
-You will need a mounted volume to hold the generated `db.sqlite` file, as shown (commented out) in the docker compose example above.
+You will need a mounted volume to hold the generated `db.sqlite` file, as shown in the SQLite docker compose example above.

 | Name | Default | Description | Required | Recommended |
 | :------ | :-- | :-------- | :--- | :--- |